Grammarly is an excellent application for correcting grammar and spelling in Word

 In the security tab, tick “Remove personal information”.

-Now, save your document, close it and open your document again, and you will see that “Grammarly” has been removed and it has been replaced by “Author.”
+Now, save your document, close it and re-open your document again, and you will see that “Grammarly” has been removed and it has been replaced by the word “Author.”

-Now when anyone opens your notated document, all the comments will be marked as Author.
+Now when anyone opens your notated document and uses the accept or reject track changes button, all the comments will be marked as Author.

 Problem solved.
 Well, almost.